Mess for Less

 Paper Plate Baby Cow

-1. Clip a cotton ball into a clothespin and dip it into black paint.
-Dab spots all over the paper plate and let it dry.
+1. Clip a cotton ball into a clothespin, dip into black paint, and dab spots onto the plate.
+Let dry.

 A hand holding a yellow clip presses it into black paint on a white paper plate, perfect for creating paper plate baby farm animals.

-1. Glue the black paper circle in the center for the cow’s face.
+1. Glue the black circle in the center for the face.

-2. Add the pink paper circle for the nose and the two pink triangles for the ears.
+2. Add the pink circle nose and pink triangle ears.

-4. Attach the black paper rectangles to the back of the plate for legs.
+4. Attach the black rectangles to the back for legs.

 Paper Plate cow